AutoDetect: Towards a Unified Framework for Automated Weakness Detection in Large Language Models: Ethical Considerations

 \section{Ethical Considerations}

 In the weakness discovery process, \model generates test cases from scratch without using any existing datasets, and there are no license issues.
-Our work focuses on generic tasks and does not involve security tasks, so there are no security concerns.
+Our work focuses on generic tasks and does not involve security tasks, so there are no security concerns. \model is designed to discover models' weaknesses in general tasks, thus helping figure out the potential issues of LLMs and improving their robustness. \model is designed to identify vulnerabilities in models across general tasks, allowing for the detection of potential issues within LLMs, ultimately aiding in their robustness enhancement.
 In the human evaluation process, we hired three Chinese annotators, made the payment according to the regional standard, and informed the purpose of the experiment.